-The data shown in this post were collected during a clinical validation study ran by Ben Scott, Daniel Plews and Paul Laursen.
-We are busy writing up a paper comparing ECG data to a Polar H7 and PPG data, but since we collected data under many different conditions, I will be using the same dataset to explore other relations, for example the one covered here between measurement duration, paced breathing and measurement repeatability.
+The data shown in this post were collected during a clinical validation study ran by Ben Scott, Daniel Plews and Paul Laursen, which you can find here.
+The main goal of the study was to compare sensor modalities, however, since we collected data under many different conditions, I will be using the same dataset to explore other relations, for example the one covered here between measurement duration, paced breathing and measurement repeatability.

 The subset of the dataset used for this analysis consists of recordings from 26 participants and three sensor modalities (ECG, H7, camera).
 For each participant we have four measurement conditions, each one 5 minutes long: LB1: lying down with paced breathing, LNB1: lying down without paced breathing, SB1: sitting with paced breathing and SNB1: sitting without paced breathing.

 I computed HRV (the usual rMSSD in ms) for each condition.
 In particular, I used the first 4 minutes of data to analyze differences in minutes 1 and 3 as well as between minutes 1-2 and 3-4, so between each repeated measure I left 1 minute.
 This is a bit of a random choice but I figured it was a more realistic setup to leave some time between consecutive measurements to analyze.

 What differences should I expect when measuring twice in a row?